JohnAzedo/DFMDCourse/README.md

-# Development for Mobile Devices
+# Development for Mobile Devices at UFRN

 Using Kotlin to develop for android devices.